manhlamabc123/Face-Emotion-Recognition/README.md

 ## Architecture

+* This project uses Haar Cascade to detect the face, then crop it out then use pre-trained model
-* An end-to-end deep learning framework, based on Attentional Convolutional Network
+* An deep learning framework, based on Attentional Convolutional Network
 * Attention mechanism is added through spatial transformer network